JavaanseHZ/pulumi-aws-lambda-infra/README.md

 It returns the translated text.

 ### Validation

-(not implemented)

-Examples:
+Currently there's only a some minor input validation, e.g if the text field is missing.

+Additional validation could be done:
+- checking the request against the OpenApi schema in the gateway
-- language field, as google provides an api which languages it supports
+- checkcing the language field, as google provides an api which languages it supports
-- text, restriction on
+- text, restriction on chars or length

 ### Error Handling

-(not implemented)
+While there's a try/catch clause, error handling is not implemented.

-The google api errors could be abstracted into a unified custom error handling.
+The google api errors should be abstracted into a unified custom error handling.

 ## Build

-(not implemented)

 The build can run on feature branches as a quality gate for merging.

-On the main branch, it could create a new versioned application release using AWS Lambda layers.
+On the main branch, it creates a new versioned application release using AWS Lambda layers.

-The release should be versioned using semantic versioning and conventional commits (not implemented).
+The release could be versioned using semantic versioning and conventional commits (not implemented).

 ### Github Actions

-(not implemented)

-The build is separated in 4 stages:
+The build is separated in the following stages:

 - build code
+- configure access to AWS
+- deploy to AWS (only on main branch)

+In a production setup, additional step could be:
-- static code analysis (not implemeted)
+- static code analysis
-- unit tests  (not implemeted)
+- unit tests
-- reporting (not implemeted)
+- reporting

-- create version (only on main branch) (not implemeted)
-- release (only on main branch)
+### Secrets

+The secrets for the AWS are managed in the Github Actions settings.

 ### Release Artifact

-(not implemented)

-The release artfact is uploaded to the Github repos release page, including an auto-generated release note.
+The release artfact is uploaded to AWS as a lambda layer.

+Additionally it could be uploaded to the Github repos release page, including an auto-generated release note.
-It is also uploaded AWS as a lambda layer.

 ## Deployment

-(not implemented)

-The deployment is done via pulumi and automated via github actions.
+The deployment is done via pulumi and could be automated via github actions.

-### Github Actions

-(not implemented)

-The deployment is separated in 2 stages, both for dev and prod:

-- deploy pulumi
-- short integration test (not implemented)

 ### Secrets

-The secrets for the Pulumi CLoud, AWS and Google Cloud are are managed in the Github Actions
+The secrets for the Pulumi Cloud, AWS and Google Cloud could be managed in the Github Actions.